The Record (Sherbrooke)

 The Record is the only daily (Monday–Friday) English language newspaper based in Sherbrooke, Quebec, Canada.
 It serves the Eastern Townships region of that province.
 It is one of the French-speaking province's last two English-language dailies; the other is the Montreal Gazette, which serves the anglophone community in Montreal.

 Launched on February 9, 1897, by businessman Leonard Channell and originally known as the Sherbrooke Daily Record, it is one of the two last surviving English-language daily newspapers in the French-speaking province, the other being the much larger Montreal Gazette.

 For the past several years, The Record has been a daily community newspaper for the anglophone minority in the Eastern Townships, without comprehensive coverage of national and world news.

 "Talk", or "Talk of the Townships", a weekly television, arts and cultural insert, appears every Friday.
 Periodic sections focus on individual communities and events within the Record's service area.

-Future Canadian media barons John Bassett and Conrad Black both got their starts in newspaper ownership as owner and co-owner, respectively, of the Sherbrooke Daily Record.
+Future Canadian media barons John W. H. Bassett and Conrad Black both got their starts in newspaper ownership as owner and co-owner, respectively, of the Sherbrooke Daily Record.

 For years The Record was owned by Black's Hollinger International.
 In January 2006 it was purchased by Alta Newspaper Group, a partnership of Glacier Ventures International and former Hollinger executive David Radler.